-Multinational Corporations have been growing in number, volume, geographical spread and so on.
-Though, and generally MNC consists of a parent company located in the home country and at least five or six subsidiaries with a high degree of strategic alliance among the units there are MNCs which have over 150 foreign subsidiaries as well.
+Multination al Corporation s have been growing in number, volume, geographical spread and so on.
+Though, generally and MNC consists of a parent company located in the home country and atleast five or six subsidiaries with a high degree of strategic alliance among the units, there are MNCs which have over 150 foreign subsdiaries as well.
 The MNCs had a global sales in excess of 24.8 trillion which is larger than the value of global trade in 2005.
 About a third of world output is contributed by the MNCs.
 About 100 million people are in direct employment with the MNCs, representing 10% of world employment in non-agricultural employment.
-The number of MNCs was at around 47000 in 2005 with over 2 lakh foreign subsidiaries.
+The number of MNCs was at around 47000 in 2005 with over 2 lakh for eign subsdiaries.
 The top most 100 MNCs, excluding those in banking and finance, held 6.8 trillion in 2005, of which 40% were located outside their home country.